 Even though the temperature outside might be starting to feel like spring, the soil underneath your lawn might not have thawed from the winter months.
 This is key because starting your sprinkler system while the ground is frozen can cause cracks in the pipes.

 In order to test the soil to make sure it’s not still frozen, use a shovel and insert it about a foot into the ground.
 The soil should be malleable and not too hard to dig into.
 If the ground is still rock hard, you’ll need to wait another week and test the soil again before starting up your sprinkler system.

-Typically the right time to start testing the ground in Kansas is in March or April, depending on how severe winter was.
-In years past, the second or third week of March has been a good time to start up a sprinkler system, but keep an eye on the forecast if you want to begin using your system early in the season.
+Typically the right time to start testing the ground in Kansas is in March or April, depending on how severe winter has been.
+Most years, the second or third week of March is a safe time to startup a sprinkler system, but keep an eye on the forecast if you want to begin using your system early in the season.

 Getting Your Sprinkler System Checked Before Use